YAZEMIN – Afghanistan

 YAZEMIN - Europe meets Afghanistan

-Between 2012-2013 I travelled several times to Afghanistan to conduct Design & Pattern workshops with women in Fayzabad (north of Afghanistan).
-The workshop was held at a Womens Centre founded by Karin Struck ( development aid project sponsored by the BMZ-Federal Ministry for Economic Cooperation and Development) to train the women in tailoring.
+For this particular project ( funded by Federal Ministry for Economic Cooperation and Development of Germany ) I travelled several times to Afghanistan to conduct Design & Pattern workshops with women in Fayzabad (north of Afghanistan).
+The workshop was held at a Women’s Centre founded by Karin Struck to train the women in tailoring.
 The project was aimed at women who have to support themselves and their families.
 At the end of their 6 months training the women are gifted the sewing machines to help them apply their skills in their homes and possibly start their own business.

 Afghanistan has shown me another untold story of Afghan life & women and as a result I designed a Collection under the newly founded name „YAZEMIN“.
 The theme of this collection is „Europe meets Afghanistan“.
 The Collection is very colourful and busy just as Afghan daily life.
 During my visit I found that whilst Afghanistan is often portrait as a sad and hopeless place the people reflect a different attitude, living a simple life well and often naturally getting their priorities right.
 Driving through the north of the country, back to Kabul, I got the opportunity to see some of the beauty of the country completely at odds with the many media images of barren, dusty landscapes.